amritamaz/amritamaz.github.io/index.md

 subtitle: hello
 ---

-hello world!

-my name is amrita! i have ideas and stuff. i like computers. i want to make them.
+my name is amrita mazumdar. i like computers.